colinmcardell/monome-norns-template/bin/dev/DEVELOPMENT.md

 #### Task – Push script to norns

+Quickly syncing changes to the norns device during development.
+The script files and contents of `lib/` and `audio/` will be copied to the `DESTINATION_PATH`/`SCRIPT_NAME` folder on the norns device (see [Setting up `.env.development` file](#setting-up-envdevelopment-file) for more information on the environment variables used in workflow tasks).

 Using Visual Studio Code tasks:

 - Open the command palette (`Cmd + Shift + P`)